CyberVy/netcraft/README.md

 A tunnel softwares installer for Linux system, which allows you to install them with no root privilege.

-Every software is installed in cruent work directory by default.
+Every software is installed in current work directory by default.
 Use process manager to make them keep running.

 ---
 ### Cloudflared